snanda85/monthlyinvest/source/posts/_posts/2014-10-10-basics-of-investing.md

 ----------------
 Choosing between Equity (Stock market) and Debt (Fixed deposits) is not an easy task.
 One needs to maintain balance between the two according to his risk capacity and risk tolerance.

 Many people think of stock market as gambling, and do not rely on it as an investment measure.
 So the common tendency prevalent among most salaried people is to increase their contribution in fixed income instruments like PPF, FD, RD etc. However, they fail to realize that these deposits provide the interest rate similar to inflation of the country.
-This means that if your deposit increases from ₹1 to ₹2 in 5 years, then your expenses will also increase in a similar proportion.
+This means that if your deposit's value increases from ₹1 to ₹2 in 5 years, then your expenses will also increase in a similar proportion.
 Hence, there is no _real_ accumulation of wealth.

-There are a few factors to consider when choosing between the two:
+There are a few factors to consider when choosing between equities or debt:

 Goals
 : Let's face it, Stock market is volatile and it cannot be relied upon for short term investments and intra-day trading.
 Hence, Debt/Fixed deposits are best for short term and inflexible goals.
 Choose stock market if your goals are long-term and are flexible enough.